Religious Cruises Find a Niche Among Believers

 The Holy Land and More

-Templeton Tours has a complete range of travel options from tours of the Holy Land, Greece, Egypt, to cruises around Alaska the Caribbean and Hawaii.
-Their cruises travel on well known lines, and some of the ships are the same as Premier’s.
-Templeton Tours are more focused around key Christian speakers and workshops than Premier’s and appeal to an older age range.
+Templeton Tours have a complete range of travel options from tours of the Holy Land, Greece, Egypt, to cruises around Alaska the Caribbean and Hawaii.
+Their cruises travel on well-known lines, and some of the ships are the same as Premier’s.
+Templeton Tours are more focused on key Christian speakers and workshops than Premier’s an appeal to an older age range.

 Templeton Tours sails on Holland America’s M.S Amsterdam, Royal Caribbean Freedom of the Seas, Carnival Fascination, and Norwegian Dawn.
 Their ports of call are in The Caribbean as well as Alaska.